jochen777/jWebForm/doc/features.md

 * warn, if identical names are choosen
 * allow groups of fields for complex types
 * automatically set correct transfer mode if fileupload elment is used
+* easy handling of mulitple forms on the same page

 ## Available extensions